sickle-in-africa/bde.shell-novice/index.md

 > searching for files with `grep` and `find`, and writing simple loops
 > and scripts, you probably want to explore the next lesson: [shell-extras](https://carpentries-incubator.github.io/shell-extras/).
 {: .prereq}

+## Acknowledgements
+We acknowledge the financial support from the [National Heart, Lung, and Blood Institute](https://www.nhlbi.nih.gov/) of the [National Institutes of Health](https://www.nih.gov/) who funds SickleInAfrica.
+The views and content expressed on this website do not necessarily reflect the views and opinions of our funders.

+The content of this module was initially developed by the SADaCC team for SickleInAfrica.

+We extend our gratitude to the [Software Carpentry project](https://software-carpentry.org/) who built the website template used by this module and wrote the content.